 The Fresno State Department of Physical Therapy offers various types of advising to meet the needs of prospective students.

-Pre-physical therapy students, undergraduates, at Fresno State are encouraged to attend an advising session in the Physical Therapy Department after they seek advising at the College of Health and Human Services Advising (ACDC) advising office in McLane Hall Room 194.
+Undergraduates at Fresno State are encouraged to attend an advising session in the Physical Therapy Department after they seek advising at the College of Health and Human Services Advising (ACDC) advising office in McLane Hall Room 194 or their respective college advising office.
+Post-baccalaureate students should contact the Physical Therapy Department directly after thoroughly reviewing the website.

 Email and phone inquiries will be answered on a first-come, first-serve basis.